What is Trauma?

 Trauma and Addiction

+Those who experience trauma and alcohol, or drug abuse have co-occurring disorders.
 It is common for those who have been through psychological trauma to abuse drugs and alcohol as a coping mechanism.
 Depending on the substance the user feels numb, empowered, or calm that they believe they cannot feel without the substance.
 They feel as though they need the drug to maintain some control in their lives.
 When substances are abused to manage PTSD symptoms, the symptoms only become more intense.
 Those addicts who also have PTSD may engage in more risky behavior that puts them and others in danger.

 Treating Trauma and Substance Abuse

+With the holistic treatment offered at Recovery Ways and our qualified staff, working through both will be easier and make lifelong sobriety more obtainable.
 As part of the psychological treatment at Recovery Ways, an integrated approach is used to teach patients that there is life outside the confines of drug addiction.
 Each patient is encouraged to be involved in social and spiritual activities that foster awareness of the world around them.
 By learning to cope with life, our patients are better able to manage their emotions and mood swings.
 With these under control, it’s easier to form a better outlook on life which, in turn, helps recovering addicts resist the urge to relapse.

 Trauma is most commonly treated with a combination of medication and therapy.
 As with all co-occurring disorders, trauma symptoms may be amplified when an addict begins the withdrawal process.
 If not properly treated, these patients can represent a serious threat to their own safety and the safety of others.
 The clinical staff at Recovery Ways is fully trained to support trauma clients and the specific challenges their disorder presents.